The Bahamas launches digital arrival card pilot program

 Starting October 1, 2025, Taiwan will eliminate paper arrival cards and require a digital declaration called “TWAC” for most foreign travelers.

 In a major move toward modernization, Antigua and Barbuda has introduced a fully digital arrival and departure card.
 With the launch of the ArriveAntigua.com platform, the country joins a growing Caribbean trend toward smarter, more connected tourism management.
-Say goodbye to paper forms hastily filled out on the plane—Antigua and

 From February 24, 2025, travelers to South Korea will be able to complete an electronic arrival card (e-Arrival Card) prior to arrival.
 This online formality will replace the traditional paper form by the end of the year.